-7
+The research arrangements - supervision - providing a compassionate (Carroll, 2007) and sympathetically aligned researcher, who personally and professionally validates and supports the practitioners, - providing a safe, non-judgemental space (Reid & Soan, 2018) to explore and express distress related to their work experiences (Hawkins and Shohet, 2006).

-The research arrangements -Supervision
+The research arrangements - supervision This has an empowering nature (Chappell, 1999) and can be used to develop the practitioners' reflective thinking (Bluckert, 2006)

-Not Clinical Supervision (Beddoe & Davys 2016, Noble, Gray & Johnston 2016) Rather, a space providing a compassionate (Carroll 2007) and sympathetically aligned researcher, who personally and professionally validates and supports the practitioners, providing a space to explore and express distress related to their work experiences (Hawkins and Shohet 2006).
-This has an empowering nature (Chappell 1999) and can be used to develop the practitioners' reflective thinking.
+Methodology

 Three Data Collection sections consisting of three phases each, with additional supervision sessions.

 Phase A: 45min Supervision Session

 Phase B: Transcription shared with practitioners

 Phase C: 45min Research Session